Revisiting the propensity score's central role: Towards bridging balance and efficiency in the era of causal machine

-Over the course of their analysis, these authors relate this form of conditional independence to the strong ignorability assumption and show that the propensity score plays a critical role in causal inference, with uses in the matching of observational units, in stratification for weighting-based adjustment, and in covariance adjustment in analyses based on the general linear model.
+Through their analysis, these authors relate this form of conditional independence to the (untestable) strong ignorability assumption and show that the propensity score plays a critical role in causal inference, with uses in matching study units, in stratification for weighting-based adjustment, and in covariance adjustment in analyses centered on the general linear model.
 On account of the propensity score's close correspondence with the notion of balance, a sharp focus has been placed on this particular property in the decades since~\citet{rosenbaum1983central}'s contribution, yet most ideas have been restricted to viewing balance in terms of the properties of parametric modeling-based estimators of the propensity score.
 In this case, the balancing property of a propensity score estimator is the finite-sample analogue of the conditional independence assumption that theoretically defines a balancing score.
-Taking a view rooted outside the culture of parametric modeling, we define a notion of balance for an estimator of the propensity score, with respect to particular functions of baseline covariates, showing that this function-specific balancing property corresponds with the solving of function-specific score equations, connecting this balancing property with formal criteria for asymptotically efficient estimation.
+Taking a view rooted outside the traditional culture of parametric modeling, we define a notion of balance for an estimator of the propensity score, with respect to particular functions of baseline covariates, showing that this function-specific balancing property corresponds with solving function-specific score equations, connecting this balancing property with formal criteria for asymptotically efficient estimation.